who.int

 For a long time, Angela Nguku, a midwife, advocate and founder of White Ribbon Alliance Kenya, did not speak about her personal experience of postpartum haemorrhage, or severe bleeding after childbirth.
 This condition is the leading cause of maternal mortality, accounting for more than 20% of all maternal deaths recorded globally.

 It was only last year, at the summit hosted by the World Health Organization (WHO), that Nguku began to share her story.
-Following the Postpartum Haemorrhage Summit, WHO and partners launched a Roadmap for combatting postpartum haemorrhage by 2030, with a milestone tracker for accountability toward progress on this key issue.
+Following the Postpartum Haemorrhage Summit, WHO and its partners launched a Roadmap for combatting postpartum haemorrhage by 2030, with a milestone tracker for accountability toward progress on this key issue.

 For Women’s Health Month, Nguku spoke with the United Nations’ Human Reproduction Programme (HRP) about her work and what needs to be done to reduce deaths from this devastating condition.